 Ferrari started the weekend towards the top of the times in third and fifth, with Charles Leclerc and Carlos Sainz (another to take an engine-related grid penalty) sandwiching the Mercedes of Valtteri Bottas.

-Practice 1 - Turkish
+Result Free practice 1 - Turkish

 Alpine driver Esteban Ocon was the final man to get within a second of pace-setter Hamilton, followed by McLaren's Lando Norris, AlphaTauri's Pierre Gasly and teammate Fernando Alonso.